 While we’re on the topic, maybe take a rain check on most winter sports this year.

-“Sledding, tubing, skiing, snowboarding — all of those are high risk for impact from falling or hitting something, like a tree or another person,” says Gray.
+“Sledding during pregnancy, tubing, skiing during pregnancy, snowboarding — all of those are high risk for impact from falling or hitting something, like a tree or another person,” says Gray.
 “There’s always snow shoeing and drinking hot cocoa beside the fire.
 I know you’re going to miss out on fun but it’s worth the wait.”

 Megan Gray, M.D., OB-GYN at Orlando Health Physician Associates